Zizzamia/ng-tasty/README.md

 #### Unit Tests

-The easiest way to run the unit tests is to use the supplied npm script:
+The easiest way to run the unit tests is to use the supplied gulp script:

 ```
 gulp test